ipeacocks/cv-app/terraform/README.md

 bastion-eip = 18.214.147.223

 ```
-First one is web link for the app, second one - address to ssh host of newly created VPC.
+First one is web link for the app, second one - address to ssh host to newly created VPC.